Mile High Flood District

 Offering broadly applicable digital-platform design practices combined with the modern web and cloud technologies to create user efficiency and ease in data sharing

-The Mile High Flood District (MHFD) is a part of greater Colorado’s Urban Drainage and Flood Control District (UDFCD), which comprises eight watersheds.
-The UDFCD includes Denver and an area of 1,608 square miles.
+The Mile High Flood District (MHFD) in Colorado comprises eight watersheds, including Denver and an area of 1,608 square miles.
 Like many government agencies, the MHFD was previously behind the technology curve and needed better ways to monitor stream management and watershed master planning efforts.
 Its data and information products were based on cumbersome PDF files and had become too difficult to comprehend because of file sizes and complexities.
-The capability to easily reference data, problems, solutions, improvements, and plans was crucial to streamlining UDFCD operations.
-The UDFCD’s traditional approach to information sharing was ready for a transformative technology makeover that would consolidate massive data and reduce excessive emails and phone calls among its 43 local government partners.
+The capability to easily reference data, problems, solutions, improvements, and plans was crucial to streamlining MHFD operations.
+The MHFD’s traditional approach to information sharing was ready for a transformative technology makeover that would consolidate massive data and reduce excessive emails and phone calls among its 43 local government partners.

 In early 2019, the MHFD reached out to its long-time advisor, RESPEC’s Denver office, to imagine a new approach to more closely align their operations with their capabilities for sharing technical and administrative processes.
 RESPEC introduced a client-engagement, design-center strategy—the Design Sprint methodology invented at Google Ventures—to quickly produce innovative pathways and solutions.

 Following the initial design sprint in 2019, the interactive web tool went into development, and Confluence was produced.